1. Fixing common reed issues using some tools

 - smooth over the back into the heart without nicks as much as possible.

-Taking too much cane off the heart, and back into the heart, can weaken the reed too much (if it is older), and/or make it unstable (if it is newer).
+Taking too much cane off the heart, and back into the heart, can weaken the reed too much (if it is older), and/or make it unstable or unfocused (if it is newer).

-- define the tip from the heart on the sides, and possibly in the center, and clip.
+- define/separate the tip from the heart on the sides, thin the sides of the tip, and clip.

 - separate the back from the heart with nicks.